llvm/llvm-zorg/premerge/cluster-management.md

 We should rename it at some point.

 To add a VM to the cluster, the VM has to come from a `pool`.
-A `pool` is a group of nodes withing a cluster that all have the same configuration.
+A `pool` is a group of nodes within a cluster that all have the same configuration.

 For example:
 A pool can say it contains at most 10 nodes, each using the `c2d-highcpu-32`